 On Instagram the #fucktattoofixers hashtag is well and truly popping off.

-Paul is angry for the same reasons that other artists are.
-For starters, the tattoos are "unnecessarily fucking huge", according to Hannah Calavera, an artist who wrote a blog about the show – which was taken down after she was threatened with legal action by Studio Lambert, the production company behind the programme.
+Taylor is angry for the same reasons that other artists are.
+For starters, the tattoos are "unnecessarily fucking huge," according to Hannah Calavera, an artist who wrote a blog about the show—which was taken down after she was threatened with legal action by Studio Lambert, the production company behind the program.
 "They're just making the same tattooing mistakes again, except worse, because the things they do over the top are so fucking dark and needlessly massive," she says.
 "Especially when the original tattoo is really tiny or faded."